 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.
 The infirmary later became known as the St Anne's block.

 During the famine in the mid-1840s, sleeping galleries were erected to accommodate additional inmates.
 A 60-bed fever hospital was erected at the north of the workhouse.

-In 1936, following the opening of a new County Hospital, the St Anne's block was used for the treatment of TB patients until its closure in 1962.
+In 1936, following the opening of a new County Hospital, the St Anne's block took over the treatment of TB patients until its closure in 1962.
 In 1998, demolition work began on the block in order to provide 200 tonnes of stone for the construction in Flanders of a commemorative tower to the Irish First World War dead.

-The other former workhouse buildings are occupied by St Mary's geriatric hospital.
+The other former workhouse buildings are now occupied by St Mary's Care Centre.

 - Westmeath County Library HQ, Dublin Road, Mullingar.
 Many records have restricted access.
 Please contact the Archives department before visiting to discuss your query.
 Holdings include: Guardians minutes (October 1857 - July 1921); Daily diet book (1857-58); Porter's books (1858-9, 1868-9); Diet class book (1862-3); Clothing receipt book (1863-6 on microfilm); Cream account book (1867-8 on microfilm); Weekly relief list and abstract for half year ending 25 March 1879.

 - Crossman, V (2006) Politics, Pauperism and Power in Late Nineteenth-century Ireland